navxio/songbird/README.md

 `song <key>`

-By default, `song` command copies the result to your clipboard.
+Note: By default, `song` command copies the result to your clipboard.
 To avoid it, use the `-n` flag

 `song` prints all the key value pairs in a formatted table